Stockradar MEMBER LOGIN

 DEFINING THE ENERGIZER PORTFOLIO CONSTRUCTION WITH ITS STOCK UNIVERSE AND PORTFOLIO HOLDING RELATIONSHIP:

 How the Energiser portfolio data universe / portfolio (stock) holding works?
 To understand the Energiser portfolio holdings and data universe relationship I will use the format 100/20 to describe a portfolio that uses a 100-stock universe to draw from with a maximum of 20 stocks held in the portfolio at any one time.
 Thus the 50/10 would describe a portfolio using a 50-stock universe with a maximum 10 stock holding at any one time.
-A Midcap 50/15 describes a portfolio using a 50-stock universe from the midcap capitalisation of 51 to 100 on the stock market capitalisation listings with a portfolio that will hold a maximum of 15 stocks.
+A Midcap 50/15 describes a portfolio using a 50-stock universe from the Midcap capitalisation of 51 to 100 on the stock market capitalisation listings with a portfolio that will hold a maximum of 15 stocks.
 Once a portfolio is full a stock needs to drop out before adding again.
-The stock capitalisation’s are reviewed and the universe groupings (Top 100, Midcap 50) have been adjusted every six months since 2003.
+The stock capitalisation’s are reviewed and the universe groupings (Top 100) has been adjusted every six months since 2003.

 The testing and results of a range of smaller ‘conviction’ portfolios may have solved the problem of knowing where the best value lies.
 We know the stock picks work well with the risk management process of eliminating big losses supercharging the results.
 Quantifying has been at a basic level up to now.
 Putting the jigsaw together in the optimum way has always been the challenge.
-By varying the portfolio size and thus focusing on strategy conviction, because we know the winners outweigh the losses, we find the extra capital size being thrust on the winners has leveraged the success of the process even more.
+By varying the portfolio size and thus focusing on strategy conviction because we know the winners outweigh the losses, we find the extra capital size being thrust on the winners has leveraged the success of the process even more.
 The overall ‘shape’ of the results (CAGR returns) remain similar and that’s to be expected when you follow a rigid process.
 There are up and down periods are of similar ‘shape’ throughout the varied portfolio sizes.
-(See equity curve charts below)
+(See equity curve chart below)

 Conviction Focus